-Interpretation 310-1 explains that 50 minutes is sufficient for one hour of direct faculty instruction and that the fifteen week period may include one week for a final examination.
+The ABA's Interpretation 310-1 explains that 50 minutes is sufficient for one hour of direct faculty instruction and that the fifteen-week period may include one week for a final examination.
+This interpretation allows the law school to modify its normal 60-minute hour when necessary.